 *Variation in the number of active projects from last month; I only include platforms without Buyback; Green if the parameters (delays and unpaid) have improved compared to last month and red if they have worsened.

 ** NEO Finance does not allow to check for historic defaults, i.e. once sold (with penalty).

 In Brickowner, since all the investments are long-term and paid in full at the end of the project, my profitability remains at zero (since I started operating with the platform in May 2018).
 In April, I experienced the first two delays.

 After rapid growth in 2018, Brickowner has opened an investment round in 2019 on Seedrs.

 In Bulkestate, being all investments long-term and paying in full at the end of the project, I saw no returns until December, when my first two projects ended.
-The return rates are excellent (always above 13%) and historically there are 0% defaults, so my strategy is to continue investing in all new projects.
+The return rates are excellent (always above 13%) and historically there are 0% defaults, so my strategy is to continue investing in each new project.